nishanth230499/eight-puzzle-game/README.md

 ### `python n_puzzle.py`

-Then follow the prompts to:

-1. Choose your desired difficulty level (0-7) or provide a custom puzzle configuration.
-2. The program will compute the solution and display detailed performance statistics for each of the heuristics.
+Then follow the prompts to choose your desired difficulty level (0-7) or provide a custom puzzle configuration.
+The program will compute the solution and display detailed performance statistics for each of the heuristics.

 ## Future Enhancements